redeye/cymatics/README.md

 - The **time variable** is used to animate the patterns in real-time, simulating the movement of sound waves.
 - **Wave Count**: Increased to **10** concentric waves for better visual detail.
 - **High-Resolution Support**: Automatically detects and adjusts for high-resolution screens.
+- **Local Storage**: Your last used frequency, color and waveform are saved between sessions.

 ## Installation

 This project runs in any modern browser.
 Simply open the `cym.html` file in your browser to start the visualizer.

 1. Clone or download the repository.
-2. Open the `index.html` file in a web browser.
+2. Open the `cym.html` file in a web browser.
 3. Start experimenting with frequencies and enjoy the cymatic visualizations.

 ## License